 a schedule of current rates; and

-a schedule comparing total revenues (including imputed revenues) generated by the service to the allowable costs of the service as determined under the appropriate OMB Circular.
+a schedule comparing total revenues (including imputed revenues) generated by the service to the allowable costs of the service as determined under the applicable cost principles, with an explanation of how variances will be handled.

 The “revenues” in the required revenue/expense statement that is listed above consists of all revenues generated by the particular service, including unbilled and uncollected amounts.
-If some users were not billed at the full rate for that class of users, a schedule showing the full imputed revenues associated with these users shall be provided.
-“Expenses” in the revenue/expense statement shall be broken out by object cost categories, e.g. salaries, , etc.
+If some users were not billed at the full rate for that class of users, a schedule showing the full imputed revenues associated with these users must be provided.
+“Expenses” in the revenue/expense statement must be broken out by object cost categories, such as salaries, supplies, etc.

-Self-Insurance Funds.
+Self-Insurance Funds:

 For each self-insurance fund, the cost allocation plan must include:

 the self-insurance fund’s balance sheet;